hyperledger/aries-rfcs/concepts/0217-linkable-message-paths/README.md

 - Authors: [Daniel Hardman](daniel.hardman@gmail.com)
 - Status: [PROPOSED](/README.md#proposed)
 - Since: 2019-09-10
 - Status Note: Purely theoretical at this point, but may be relevant to efforts to join subprotocols to superprotocols.
-Mentioned in [RFC 0217 "Help Me Discover" Protocol](../../features/0217-help-me-discover/README.md)
+Mentioned in RFC 0217 "Help Me Discover" Protocol.
 - Start Date: 2019-08-26
 - Tags: concept